-After the person is arrested and bail is set in the police station by a bail magistrate, the arrested party is either admitted to bail (released for their court appearance) or remains in custody to be transported to the court by the police for arraignment, the first formal step of a criminal case.
+After the person is arrested and the bail magistrate sets bail at the police station, the person is either admitted to bail (released for their court appearance) or stays in custody to be brought to the court by the police for arraignment, the first formal step of a criminal case.

 Interview with probation

 A probation officer interviews and assesses each person before their arraignment.
-The probation interview process before arraignment in the Superior Court is the same as in the District or Boston Municipal Courts.
 The purpose of the interview is to:

-- Establish the identity of the person being arraigned
+- Confirm the identity of the person being arraigned

 - Check to see if that person has a criminal record

-If the defendant qualifies for a court-appointed attorney, the minimum counsel fee is $150 — regardless of the amount of time the lawyer spends defending that individual.
+If the defendant qualifies for a court-appointed lawyer, the minimum counsel fee is $150 — regardless of the amount of time the lawyer spends working on their case.
 If the defendant is indigent (has limited money as defined by law), but is able to contribute more than the base $150 legal counsel fee, the court may order them to pay more.

-If the defendant can’t pay the $150 minimum fee, the judge may have them cover the fee by performing 15 hours of community service with a Trial Court-approved service provider.
-Either way, the judge will assess the legal counsel fee at the defendant’s arraignment.
+If the defendant can’t pay the $150 minimum fee, the judge may have them cover the fee by performing 15 hours of community service.
+The judge will assess the legal counsel fee at the defendant’s arraignment.
 Ideally, the defendant should pay the $150 fee by the next court date (but if not, the defendant must pay by the end of their case) or by doing 15 hours of community service.
-Otherwise, the defendant can’t get their bail returned until they’ve paid the legal counsel fee.
+Otherwise, the defendant can’t get their bail back until they’ve paid the legal counsel fee.

 An arraignment is the formal procedure that starts a criminal case.

-After the defendant meets with probation, they go into the courtroom and wait for the session clerk (the clerk who assists the judge in court) to call their name to be arraigned.
+After the defendant meets with probation, they go into the courtroom and wait for the session clerk (the clerk who helps the judge in court) to call their name to be arraigned.

-- The session clerk tells the defendant the specific charges, and a summary of the alleged facts of the case is read aloud in court.
+- The session clerk tells the defendant the specific charges.
+A summary of the alleged facts of the case is read to the defendant in court.

 - The clerk or the judge will typically tell the defendant, “A plea of not guilty will be entered on your behalf.”

-- The plea is then recorded on the case docket (a list of all important events in connection with a case).
+- The plea is then recorded on the case docket (a list of all important events connected to a case).

-- The clerk reads the charges and the judge asks the probation officer, who also in the courtroom, for the defendant’s criminal record.
+- The clerk reads the charges and the judge asks the probation officer for the defendant’s criminal record.

-- The judge will also ask probation if the defendant is eligible to have an attorney appointed to represent them.
+- The judge will also ask probation if the defendant is eligible to have a lawyer appointed to represent them.